timpaul/form-extractor-prototype/README.md

 It uses the [Claude 3 LLM](https://claude.ai) model by Anthropic.

-Right now it generates the structue in JSON, following the schema used by [GOV.UK Forms](https://www.forms.service.gov.uk/).
+It generates the structue in JSON, following the schema used by [GOV.UK Forms](https://www.forms.service.gov.uk/).

-But I'm hoping to get it generating actual multi-page web forms in the GOV.UK style.
+It then uses that to generate a multi-page web form in the GOV.Uk style.

 ## Run locally